AdvancedThreatAnalytics/threat-analytics-search/README.md

 # Threat Analytics Search Chrome extension

-The **Threat Analytics Search** extension allows Google Chrome users to highlight specific text and conduct searches using various services.
+The **Threat Analytics Search** extension allows Google Chrome and Microsoft Edge users to highlight specific text and conduct searches using various services.
 For instance, if you have a domain name you want to research, you could highlight that domain name and automatically search across as many registrars or threat exchanges you want.

 ## Features